zhuhaoran666/How-to-Use-ChatGPT-in-China/ChatGPT-is-all-your-need.md

 <div align=center><img src="image/phone.png" width="200" height="400"></div>

-&emsp;&emsp;Then you will get a virtual phone number.Copy it on the phone number verification page and click send code.Note that the selected country should be the same as the country of your mobile phone number
+&emsp;&emsp;Then you will get a virtual phone number.Copy it on the phone number verification page and click send code.###### Note that the selected country should be the same as the country of your mobile phone number

 <div align=center><img src="image/phoneNumber.png" width="80%" height="80%"></div>